dib-lab/dib-lab/policies.md

   and obstacles overcome;
 * deferred items and upcoming issues;
 * long term goals;
+* work-related travel;
 * anything else you want Titus to know, including personal issues.

 Most of the weekly report can be copy-pasted from the previous week;
 feel free to do so.
-If it takes you more than 10 minutes to do each week, you're probably overdoing it.
+If it takes you more than 60 minutes to do each week, you're probably overdoing it.

 ----